jtherrmann/cs372-battleship/README.md

     only be confirmed to work using automated tests.
 However, we would eventually like a simple textual interface with which to test the features interactively.
-- As a player, I want to be able to play against another player on a single computer.
+- As a player, I want to play against another player on a single computer.
   - As an extension of the text-based interface idea, we also want to be able to take turns at the keyboard in order to play against another human (or just play against ourselves).
-- As a player, I want to be able to play against a remote opponent.
+- As a player, I want to play against a remote opponent.
   - As players / project owners we would eventually like to be able to play against a remote opponent, preferably over an internet connection.
 This is important because it allows us to play against friends at any time and